Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires

+The rules stated above are consistent with microscopic processes reported in other contexts, such as the switching of polarity of a vortex subject to an external axial magnetic field \cite{bib-THI2003} or dynamically when exceeding a threshold velocity for a vortex \cite{bib-VAN2006} or antivortex \cite{Gliga2008}, the latter two processes involving also the continuous nucleation of a V/AV pair with identical polarity.

-Let us provide a more quantitative insight into the first V/AV pair nucleated during the switching process.
-As observed in \subfigref{fig:BPW-switching}{d}, the first set of V/AV appears on the left side of the DW with negative polarity, while in \subfigref{fig:BPW-switching}{e}, it appears on the right side with positive polarity.
-As a matter of fact, even though the BPW is not chiral at rest, it becomes chiral during its dynamics \cite{bib-THI2006,bib-YAN2012}. \subfigref{fig:V-AV-polarity}{a} illustrates this, sketching the radial torque induced on magnetization due to the \OErsted field with negative circulation, on both sides of the BPW C+: $\mathrm{d}m_{\mathrm{\rho}}/\mathrm{d}t$ is negative on the left side and positive on the right side, consistent with the different polarity for the first V/AV pair, depending on the side of its nucleation.
-A dependence of the polarity of the first pair on damping is more speculative.
-One interpretation could be that in the quasi-static case with $\alpha=1$, flux closure and minimization of the dipolar energy with the pre-existing $m_\rho>1$ are promoted.
-Conversely, for $\alpha=0.1$, precessional effects dominate, leading to the rapid increase of $m_\rho$ on the right side of the DW, which quickly adds up to the pre-existing radial component.
+Let us provide a more quantitative insight about the first V/AV pair nucleated during the switching process.
+As observed in \subfigref{fig:BPW-switching}{d}, the first set of V/AV appears on the left side of the DW, with negative polarity, while in \subfigref{fig:BPW-switching}{e}, it appears on the right side, with positive polarity.
+As a matter of fact, even though the BPW is not chiral at rest, it becomes chiral during its dynamics \cite{bib-THI2006,bib-YAN2012}. \subfigref{fig:V-AV-polarity}{a} illustrates this by sketching the radial component of the torque induced on magnetization due to the \OErsted field with negative circulation, on both sides of the BPW C+: $\mathrm{d}m_{\mathrm{\rho}}/\mathrm{d}t$ is negative on the left side and positive on the right side.
+This is consistent with the different polarity for the first V/AV pair, depending on the side of its nucleation.
+Thus, it is probable that a V/AV pair that nucleates on the left side of a head-to-head BPW has negative polarity, while one that nucleates on the right side has positive polarity, resulting from the sign of the radial component of the Oersted field induced torque.
+The understanding of why the polarity of the first V/AV pair depends on damping is more speculative.
+One interpretation could be that in the quasi-static case with $\alpha=1$, flux closure and minimization of the dipolar energy are promoted since the associated charge of a head-to-head BPW is positive, which may facilitate the nucleation or neighboring regions with $m_\rho<0$.
+Conversely, for $\alpha=0.1$, precessional effects are more important, which may lead to the rapid increase of $m_\rho$ on the right side of the DW, quickly adding up to the pre-existing radial component.
+However, it is important to highlight that in this study thermal stochastic effects are not included, leading to a deterministic dynamics.